Computer simulations of the Stark effect in the helium-beta complex of krypton in ICF conditions: Simulation-Equivalent Interference Terms and their effect on the satellite emission

-Importantly, since in the computer simulations the effect of ions and electrons is considered jointly, this approach to omitting the interference terms is not equivalent to that of the electron impact broadening theory within the ``standard theory'' approach, where the ions are always considered in the quasistatic approximation.
-For a more direct comparison, we run computer simulations only with electrons.
-An example of the results obtained in these calculations is shown in \cref{fig:OnlyElectrons} for the $n=3$ satellites and electron density of $\qty{1e25}{\ccm}$ from SimU$_{\text{SP}}$, where the effect of removing the interference terms is clearly observed.
+Importantly, since in the full computer simulations the effects of ions and electrons are considered jointly, this approach is not equivalent to that of removing the interference terms in the electron impact broadening theory within the ``standard theory'' approach, where ions are always considered in the quasistatic approximation.
+For a more direct comparison, we ran computer simulations only with electrons.
+An example of the results obtained in these calculations is shown in \cref{fig:OnlyElectrons} for the $n=3$ satellites and electron density of $\qty{1e25}{\ccm}$ from SimU$_{\text{SP}}$, where the effect of removing the \gls{SEIT} is clearly observed.

-Note that for these conditions, the electron broadening is minor compared to that of ions (the scale of the $x$ axis is the same as that of \cref{fig:HeBe3_1e25} to ensure a proper comparison).
+The dashed green line in Fig. \ref{fig:OnlyElectrons} shows the full line profile (as shown in Fig. \ref{fig:HeBe3_1e25}) for comparison.
+Note that for these conditions, the electron broadening is minor compared to that of ions.
 Furthermore, even that minor contribution is obscured by the energy structure of the numerous atomic levels, indicated by the asymmetric lineshapes in \cref{fig:OnlyElectrons}.
-To further isolate the effect of the electron broadening and the importance of the interference terms on it, the calculations were repeated assuming fully degenerate upper and lower levels of the satellite transitions.
+To further isolate the effect of the electron broadening and the importance of the \gls{SEIT} on it, the calculations were repeated assuming fully degenerate upper and lower levels of the satellite transitions.
 The results are shown in \cref{fig:Degenerate}.
-There, it is clearly seen that the interference terms are very important for the electron broadening of the $n=3$ satellites, affecting the linewidth by a factor of two.
+There, it is clearly seen that the \gls{SEIT} are very important for the electron broadening of the $n=3$ satellites, affecting the linewidth by a factor of two.
 Qualitatively similar results are obtained for lower densities.

 This analysis explains the seemingly contradicting results of \citet{gallardo-diaz:2024a} who concluded that the interference terms played a minor role in the calculation of the $n=3$ Li-like satellite emission of the Kr \HeB line at $n_e=\qty{1e24}{\ccm}$.
-Indeed, the effect appears to be small, but only because the electron impact broadening, whether with or without the interference terms, is minor compared to the other line-shape formation factors, i.e., ion broadening and atomic level structure.
+Indeed, the effect appears to be small, but only because the electron impact broadening, whether with or without the interference terms, is minor compared to the other line-shape formation factors (ion broadening and atomic structure).
 However, under different conditions, such as significantly higher densities or transitions from levels with higher principal quantum numbers, this may no longer be the case, and omitting the interference terms would result in significant errors.